 Use LinkedIn’s hashtag function to find relevant content

 Hashtags (#) aren’t just for Twitter and Instagram.
 LinkedIn utilizes this function as well to organize and group content.
 In the search bar at the top of LinkedIn, you’re able to find and follow certain hashtags of your choosing.
 For example, let’s say you want to stay up to date on topics and trends within the food ingredients industry, so you could search for and follow #foodingredients.
 By following hashtags, you’re able to easily find relevant content.
 You can use this to quickly source content and build your marketing pieces.

-Poll your audience
+Poll your audience on LinkedIn

 By far, one of the best LinkedIn features to utilize when creating content is polling your audience.
 This option is found when posting a status update.
 Along with whatever text you want to include in your post, you’re able to ask your audience a question and then provide up to four responses for them to choose from when voting in your poll.
 Polls are engaging and can generate further blog topics that appeal to your audience.

 By offering your potential customers simple ways to interact with your business, you allow them to learn more about the company and start building relationships.

 The fact is that millions of people use LinkedIn every day, and it’s a central place for you to tap into your connections to gain valuable data that you can unpack into insightful content.
 If you’d like help turning your data into meaningful marketing campaigns, contact us to talk strategy.